 Types of Transportation Management Software – Transportation management systems have been around since the 1980s, but they’ve come a long way from the clunky, monolithic machines of the past.
 Now there are many varieties which cater to companies from every industry and of any size.
 Some TMSs focus on small – to – medium-sized businesses (SMB) and only offer very basic functionality including rating and booking.
 Many TMSs that cater to a smaller market don’t offer customization or advanced features like reporting and analytics or integrations.
 Instead, they focus on being low total cost to own (TCO).

 Other TMSs focus on the high end of the market and cater to enterprise-size companies.
 These TMSs often only have a few customers and their price-points make it nearly impossible for smaller companies to benefit from them.
 According to Adrian Gonzalez, President of Adelante SCM, “In the case of shippers, large enterprises (over $1 billion in revenues) were the early adopters of transportation management systems (TMS), due in large part to the high cost of buying and implementing on-premise applications (typically over $1 million).”

 The solution to this is to find a TMS that will expand and contract along-side your business so that you always have the features you need and aren’t paying for the ones you don’t.
+It’s important to realize that not all companies operate in the same way, and a scalable transportation management does just that.
 Transportation management systems like Kuebix TMS are built to serve companies of all sizes and needs.